 When your student applies to school, you hope they will be evaluated based on their academic merits.

 On the other hand, most schools will also look at your family’s ability to pay before making an admissions decision.

-What Is a Need Blind College?
-What Is a Need Aware College?
+What Is a Need-Blind College?
+What Is a Need -Aware College?

 There are many schools that will consider your family’s financial situation as part of their admissions decision.

-These schools are known as “need aware” schools.
+These schools are known as “need-aware” schools.
 Generally, the financial situation of your family isn’t the first or even the most important thing considered.
 However, these schools budget carefully and don’t want to admit too many students who cannot afford to attend without significant aid from the university.

-Other schools are known as “need blind” schools.
+Other schools are known as “need-blind” schools.
 They admit students without looking at financial needs at all.
 As a result, though, some students are admitted despite the fact that there will be a significant gap between how much the family can pay and the aid package offered.

-If your student gets into a need blind school, that’s great!
-However, keep in mind that if that school doesn’t offer your student enough aid, you may have to take out significant private student loans or have your child choose another more affordable school.
+If your student gets into a need-blind school, that’s great!
+However, keep in mind that if that school doesn’t offer your student enough aid, you may have to take out significant private student loans or have your child choose another, more affordable school.

-Keep in mind that need blind and need aware are admissions policies.
+Remember that need blind and need aware are admissions policies.
 They have nothing to do with whether your student receives aid, or how much aid your family receives.

-Unfortunately a school that changes from a need blind to a need aware policy may face a lot of heat in the media.
+Unfortunately a school that changes from a need-blind to a need-aware policy may face a lot of heat in the media.

 In order to preserve their endowment for future years, Haverford College announced a move to a so-called need-aware model, admitting most applicants without looking at financial need while reserving the option of admitting a handful of students with the aid budget in mind.